Working together to improve our impact

 The existing built environment and its surroundings have a significant and continual environmental impact.
 Buildings account for around 45% of the UK’s CO2 emissions.

-Labour challenges, well-being and productivity
+Labour challenges, social value, well-being and productivity

 Facilities management (FM) service providers and their clients are working together to deliver social value, providing a built environment that contributes positively to well-being and productivity.